pretix/pretix/doc/development/contribution/general.rst

 Before you do so, please `squash all your changes`_ into one single commit.
-Please use the test suite to check whether your changes break any existing features and run the code style checks to confirm you are consistent with pretix' coding style.
+Please use the test suite to check whether your changes break any existing features and run the code style checks to confirm you are consistent with pretix's coding style.
 You'll find instructions on this in the :ref:`checksandtests` section of the development setup guide.

-We automatically run the tests and the code style check on every pull request on Travis CI and we won’t accept any pull requets without all tests passing.
+We automatically run the tests and the code style check on every pull request on Travis CI and we won’t accept any pull requests without all tests passing.
 However, if you don't find out *why* they are not passing, just send the pull request and tell us – we'll be glad to help.

 If you add a new feature, please include appropriate documentation into your patch.
 If you fix a bug,